ncjones/blog/src/content/nodejs-stream-composition.md

 ---

-Stream processing is useful for keeping memory jsage low when processing large amounts of data.
+Stream processing is useful for keeping memory usage low when processing large amounts of data.
 Node.js excels at stream processing but it can be tricky figuring out how to compose streams in Node.js with correct error handling.
-By using `stream.pipeline()`, error handling for Node.js stream composition is greatly simplified.
+By using stream.pipeline(), error handling for Node.js stream composition is greatly simplified.